The Support Team

 Sighting:

-Joshua Hanley's name appeared in PDF metadata for grant cancellations sent out by the NIH to two researchers working on LGBTQ+-related scientific work
+DOGE lawyer Joshua Hanley’s name appeared in PDF metadata of grant cancellations sent out by the NIH to two researchers working on LGBTQ+-related scientific work.

 |